 Group Policy object is a collection of Group Policy settings.

-Group Policy objects are essentially the documents created by the Group Policy snap-in, a Windows utility.
-Group Policy objects are stored at the domain level, and they affect users and computers contained in sites, domains, and organizational units.
+These objects are essentially the documents created by the Group Policy snap-in, a Windows utility.
+These are stored at the domain level, and they affect users and computers contained in sites, domains, and organizational units.

 In addition, each Windows computer has exactly one group of settings stored locally, called the local Group Policy object.